liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 -  WFManagementDB
 -  WFResourceManagementDB

-2. Restore the databases on the new SQL server.
+2. Restore the databases on the new SQL Server.

 #### Restore the databases on the new SQL server

 >[!Important]
 >You must restore the 6 databases to the new SQL server using **the same database names** that were used previously.
 If you change the database names, the workflow configuration wizard will time out when trying to start the Service Bus services.

 #### Create a SQL alias

 The workflow manager configuration wizard only prompts you to enter connection information for 2 of the six databases.
 The connection strings for the other four databases are stored within the two databases that you specify.
 This is why it's important to restore the databases with the same names that were used previously.
 To keep the previous DB connection strings working, you must also create a SQL alias on the new SPWFM server(s).
 - Find the name of the "old" SQL server by running this SQL query against the "SbManagementDB" database: